gaustin15/W4671_project/README.md

 Outline of .ipynb Files
 ---------------------
 All notebook files are running different clusters + predictions for different colorectal cancer datasets from MicrobiomeHD.
 As there are some slight differences across how data is stored from different studies, the preprocessing was kept within each notebook separately.
 All Notebooks are set up to run on a cpu, and do not require any additional computational power.
 One potential exception is the crc_large_dataset, which will run on a cpu, but it takes ~1 hour.
 All notebooks save plots to the `Results` folder, which are shown in the report.
+If all the setup commands outlined abov are completed, these notebooks will run.
+Make sure to have selected the dnabert kernel within the noetbooks.
 | Notebook | Description |
 |--|--|
 | `CRC_zhao_prediction` | Runs clustering and predictions on MicrobiomeHD's crc_zhao... dataset (denoted as Dataset 1 in the report).  |